Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-edge-proxy.md

 ### SDK Proxy Health Check

 When making a request to `/proxy/health` the proxy will respond with a HTTP `200` and `{"status": "ok"}`.
 You can point your orchestration health checks to this endpoint.
-This endpoint checks that the Environment document is not stale, and that the proxy is serving SDK requests.
+This endpoint checks that the [Environment Document](/clients/overview#the-environment-document) is not stale, and that the proxy is serving SDK requests.

 ### Realtime Flags/Server Sent Events Health Check